Section 106 Consultation with the Idaho State Historic Preservation Office

 - Any correspondence with Tribes, city or county historic preservation commissions or historical societies, or other consulting parties.

-If an archaeological or historical survey has already been conducted, two copies of the report (and two copies of any site records) should be attached to the cover letter and sent to SHPO.
+If an archaeological or historical survey has already been conducted, one copy of the report (and one copy of any site records) should be attached to the cover letter and sent to SHPO.
 The cover letter may then provide only the Federal agency information and brief project description, as long as the rest of the information and attachments are provided in the archaeological or historical report.

 After receiving the project information described above, the SHPO will check the inventory and survey records to determine if surveys have been conducted and whether archaeological sites or historic buildings and structures have been previously identified within or adjacent to the project area.